amolrv/amolrv.github.io/_posts/2020-01-27-introduction-to-http4.md

 val server = app.asServer(SunHttp(8000)).start()
 ```

-Request and Response are immutable objects.
-SunHttp is a container which is only meant for development.
-For production, use Netty, Jetty, ApacheServer, etc.
-Because `app` is just a Kotlin function, it can be composed very easily.

-## Filters
+Request and Response objects in http4k are immutable, which enhances reliability and predictability.
+While SunHttp serves well for development purposes, for production environments, you can easily switch to more robust options like Netty, Jetty, or ApacheServer.
+Since `app` is fundamentally just a Kotlin function, it's highly composable - a key feature we'll explore next.

+## Filters: Enhancing Your HTTP Pipeline

-http4k provides a `Filter` function, which is basically
-a way to intercept the Request/Response pipeline.
+http4k provides a powerful concept called `Filter`, which allows you to intercept and modify the Request/Response pipeline.
+A Filter is defined as:

 ```kotlin
 typealias Filter = (HttpHandler) -> HttpHandler
 ```

-The code snippet below shows typical composition of HttpHandlers:
+Here's a practical example of how to compose HttpHandlers using filters:

 ```kotlin
 val setContentType = Filter { nextHandler ->